homepage

 Fiera Milano, Rho

 Meritalia®, part of the Italian Radical Design Group, presents its new products at the 64th edition of Salone del Mobile with the “Radical Home”, the installation shared with Gufram and Memphis.
-Meritalia® introduces new furniture proposals, including a collection conceived by Argentine designer Cristián Mohaded, defined by an elegant interplay of fabrics and colours; and the Scoop seating system by Philippe Malouin, bold and functional, as well as new pieces by Francesco Meda and new editions of the Edizioni del Pesce collection by Gaetano Pesce.
+Meritalia® introduces new furniture proposals, including Crease, the family of upholstered pieces by Faye Toogood; the Bundle duo, comprising a table and stool, developed in collaboration with Objects of Common Interest; the collection by Argentine designer Cristián Mohaded, the Scoop seating system by Philippe Malouin, new handcrafted rugs in collaboration with cc-tapis, as well new editions of the Edizioni del Pesce collection by Gaetano Pesce.

 Via Durini, 7